Grace Min: 2008–11

-2012–present
+2012–15

 In 2012, she won her first ITF Circuit title at $25k Innisbrook, Florida in January, as a qualifier, she won seven matches in a row, defeating Catalina Castaño, Lauren Davis and Gail Brodsky.

 Grace reached another final at $25k Clearwater, Florida in March, where she defeated world No. 65, Anastasiya Yakimova, in the quarterfinals but lost the final to Garbiñe Muguruza.

 She won her second ITF Circuit title at the $50k Indian Harbour Beach, Florida defeating top-seed and world No. 97, Irina Falconi, in the first round, Krista Hardebeck 2–6, 7–5, 6–1 in the semifinals, and defeated Maria Sanchez, 6–4, 7–6.

-At the French Open, Grace was 20th seed in the women's singles qualifying draw and won three matches to enter the main competition.
+At the 2014 French Open, Grace was 20th seed in the women's singles qualifying draw and won three matches to enter the main competition.
 In the first round, she lost to Garbiñe Muguruza, in straight sets.

 In January 2015, Min entered the Auckland Open and Hobart International tournaments but lost in the qualifying first round in both.
 Then also in January at the Australian Open, she was unseeded playing in the women's singles main draw for the first time and lost to 14th seed Sara Errani, 1–6, 0–6.